rust-lang/rust/text/0000-inline-semantic.md

 This can be resolved if the future default argument proposal takes this into account.
 But again, this feature itself is going to be large and controversial.

+### Semantic inlining

+Treat `#[implicit_caller_location]` as the same as a very forceful `#[inline(always)]`.
+This eliminates the procedural macro pass.
+However, typical implementation will still need to manually implement the two functions, otherwise the code will become very bloated after all the inlining.

 ## Non-viable alternatives